José Mendieta: Election

-The alliance between the MAS and the drivers' unions solidified from 2005 on, and translated into the nomination of at least one union representative per department.
+The alliance between the MAS and the drivers' unions solidified from 2005 on and translated into the nomination of at least one union representative per department.
 Mendieta's prominence as a local transport leader led Sacaba's drivers' union to select him as their representative in parliament.
 Customarily, candidates chosen by the drivers' unions were registered on the MAS's electoral list, but Mendieta's municipal experience led the party to run him in a single-member constituency.
-He won by an absolute majority in Cochabamba's circumscription 28, one of the MAS's main bastions of support.
+He won by an absolute majority in Cochabamba's circumscription 28, one of the MAS's primary bases of support.

 Tenure

 As was the case on the municipal council, Mendieta spent much of his tenure in the Chamber of Deputies working to improve access to water in Cochabamba's underdeveloped regions, for which he spent most of his term heading the chamber's Natural and Hydric Resources and Water Committee.
 Mendieta's term as chair also saw significant developments in Bolivia's dispute with Chile regarding sovereignty over the Silala River.
 In late 2012, the committee, followed shortly thereafter by the Chamber of Deputies and the Senate, passed a bill declaring the river's waters a strategic natural resource.
-"We are ratifying with this law our full right over these water resources", Mendieta stated, "we do not have to ask permission from anyone, not from Chile ... or any other country on the use of the Silala".
+"We are ratifying with this law our full right over these water resources," Mendieta stated, "we do not have to ask permission from anyone, not from Chile ... or any other country on the use of the Silala."

 Nearing the conclusion of his mandate, Mendieta was not nominated for reelection, a common practice among the Movement for Socialism, which preferred to open up spaces for different representatives of allied sectors to enter parliament.
 Though Mendieta's political career ended there, Cochabamba's drivers' unions maintained their parliamentary presence through the elections of legislators such as Lucio Gómez.